Dallinger/Dallinger/docs/source/dummies_network.rst

     #: networks as either "practice" or "experiment"
     role = Column(String(26), nullable=False, default="default", index=True)

 ``max_size`` is an integer that tells you the greatest number of Nodes the Network is allowed to contain.
-This is used, as we will see below, to let Dallinger figure out once the Network has finished growing.
+This is used, as we will see below, to let Dallinger know when the Network has finished growing.
 At this point the Network will not longer accept any new Nodes and the experiment will stop.

 ``full`` is a boolean (true or false) that tells you whether the Network has any space left for new Nodes.
 It's basically a quicker way of checking whether the number of Nodes in the Network is currently less than ``max_size``.

 ``role`` is used for experimental conditions.
 It is very common in experiments that you will run multiple conditions.
-For instance, if you wanted to explore the effect of communication on participants' performance at a task you might have an experimental condition where communication was allowed and a control condition where it is not.
-Each Network would need to know whether it was a control or an experiment Network and you can set the value of role accordingly.
-Then, when the Network is following its automatic growth rules, these can check for the role of the Network and behave accordingly.
-You can set role to whatever you want (we'll see this in action in some of the demo experiments), but, Dallinger automatically recognizes one specific role: "practice".
-By default participants will first take part in any networks given the role "practice", and only then will they move on to other Networks.
+For instance, if you wanted to explore the effect of communication on participants' performance at a task, you might have an experimental condition where communication was allowed and a control condition where it is not.
+Each Network would need to know whether it was a control or an experiment Network and you can set the value of ``role`` accordingly.
+Then, when the Network is following its automatic growth rules, these can check for the ``role`` of the Network and behave accordingly.
+You can set ``role`` to whatever you want (we'll see this in action in some of the demo experiments), but, Dallinger automatically recognizes one specific role: "practice".
+By default participants will first take part in any Networks with the ``role`` set to "practice", and only then will they move on to other Networks.
 We'll dig into this in more detail in the section on the Experiment class.

 Network Objects
 ---------------

 Networks are big and have a lot of functions that do a whole bunch of different things.
-Like many of the previous classes we have looked at the functions fall into two broad categories: functions that get things about the nNetwork and functions that make the Network do things.
+Like many of the previous classes we have looked at the functions fall into two broad categories: functions that get things about the Network and functions that make the Network do things.
 We'll go through them in the order they appear in models.py.

 First is the ``network.nodes()`` function:
 ::